 Since it is antibacterial, anti-fungal, and antioxidant, therefore it diminishes inflammation and aggravates the healing process.

 You may follow the same steps as mentioned in the Antiseptic for minor cuts and abrasions to make your own remedy and the application is also the same.

 A recent investigation on this oil suggests that it may help fight germs, which is a genesis for gingivitis (an inflammatory gum disease), tooth decay, and bad breath.

 Make your own natural chemical-free home remedy to the aforementioned diseases, add one drop of tea tree oil to a glass of warm water, stir it to mix it thoroughly, approximately 30 seconds after swishing it around in your mouth, and spit it out.
 This mouthwash is toxic if ingested.

 This can be used for skin care as well; helps you attain better-hydrated skin and alleviates oiliness; reduces dryness and flakiness.

 * Whilst looking to buy Tea Tree Oil, ensure that the label reads 100% pure.

-The aforementioned points and research links testify that the tea tree oil can be helpful in curing mild to moderate maladies, it is a preferred choice in home remedies due to its virtue of being chemical-free and is an alternative to the chemicals based in the over-the-counter beauty and skin care products.
+The aforementioned points and research links testify that tea tree oil can be helpful in curing mild to moderate maladies, it is a preferred choice in home remedies due to its virtue of being chemical-free and is an alternative to the chemicals based in the over-the-counter beauty and skin care products.
 It may take nearly three months for the results to appear but as the research indicates a whooping percentage of people have benefited from this natural home-based remedy.
 Nevertheless, this may cause skin irritation or allergic reaction in certain people following its use.
 Since the product is toxic if ingested, swallowing the oil must be avoided.

-*It is best to consult a dermatologist for any skin-related issues and follow their guidelines on the usage of the it and any other related products.
+*It is best to consult a dermatologist for any skin-related issues and follow their guidelines on the usage of it and any other related products.